TL;DR / Quick Verdict

 SSG: Static Site Generation

-- The Build Step (CI/CD): When the developer pushes code to GitHub, the CI/CD pipeline fetches all database data, executes React, and generates a massive folder of thousands of raw
+- The Build Step (CI/CD): When the developer pushes code to GitHub, the CI/CD pipeline fetches all database data, executes React, and generates a folder of thousands of raw

 1.html,2.htmlfiles. - The Edge Distribution: Those static files are pushed to an Edge CDN (like Cloudflare or Vercel), physically copying them to servers in 300+ cities globally.